87% Client Satisfaction Rating

 +256 754 062 366

-Discover the wonders of Uganda on an immersive 8-Day Great Apes of Uganda Tour, exploring the lush landscapes of the Pearl of Africa.
+This immersive 8-Day Discover Uganda's Great Apes Tour, explores the lush landscapes of the Pearl of Africa.
 Encounter vibrant primate communities, from the playful chimpanzees of Kibale to the majestic mountain gorillas of Bwindi.

 Visit the captivating Chimpanzee Sanctuary on Ngamba Island, where you'll learn about the region's rich biodiversity and conservation efforts.